elenderg/PAL-1000/instruções de compilação.md

 `Append the monikette to the monikettes.`

-`If the monikette's string is "_can't", reverse the flag; put "can_" into the monikette's string; repeat.`
+`If the monikette's string is "_can't", reverse the flag; put "can" into the monikette's string; repeat.`

-`If the monikette's string is "_cannot", reverse the flag; put "can_" into the monikette's string; repeat.`
+`If the monikette's string is "_cannot", reverse the flag; put "can" into the monikette's string; repeat.`

-`If the monikette's string is "_nothing", reverse the flag; put "something_" into the monikette's string; repeat.`
+`If the monikette's string is "_nothing", reverse the flag; put "something" into the monikette's string; repeat.`

-`If the monikette's string is "_won't", reverse the flag; put "will_" into the monikette's string; repeat.`
+`If the monikette's string is "_won't", reverse the flag; put "will" into the monikette's string; repeat.`

-`If the monikette's string ends with "_n't", reverse the flag; remove trailing bytes from the monikette's string given 3; repeat.`
+`If the monikette's string ends with "n't", reverse the flag; remove trailing bytes from the monikette's string given 3; repeat.`

 `Repeat.`